agracey/devtoolsblog/content/_index.md

 In this blog series, I will be reviewing tools geared at helping developers get back to what we do best: write interesting code!

-Each week (or every other sometimes), I will pick a tool from the map below to write a review and do a demo of.
+Each week (or every other when needed), I will pick a tool from the map below to write a review and record a demo of something that differentiates it from other options.
+As I go, I'll edit this page to show the most recent list of blog entries.

+Note that this is very much a continual work in progress and as I get feedback and learn, I'll try to update all of the entries with new formats.

 # Tools Map